Telehealth vs Telemedicine: Differences, Benefits & Use Cases

 Telehealth is all about providing care and services from afar using technology.
 It includes a range of remote healthcare services like telemedicine, remote monitoring, medical training, prescription delivery, and more.

-Telehealth solutions not only offer convenience but can also lead to significant cost savings per visit, making healthcare more accessible and affordable.
+Telehealth solutions not only offer convenience but also reduce per-visit healthcare costs.
+This makes healthcare more accessible and affordable for patients.

 What is Telemedicine?